Mad Max: Fury Road: Music

-The musical score for Mad Max: Fury Road was written by the Dutch composer Tom Holkenborg, aka Junkie XL.
+The musical score for Mad Max: Fury Road was written by the Dutch composer Junkie XL.
 Prior to his involvement, Hans Zimmer, John Powell, and Marco Beltrami were attached at separate times to score the film.
 A soundtrack album was released by WaterTower Music on 12 May 2015.

 Themes

 Survival and humanity

 Miller described the film's key theme as survival, which he said it has in common with the American Westerns that were "such a staple for the better part of a century in American cinema", while several critics wrote that the primary theme of Mad Max: Fury Road is the attempt to retain humanity in the face of apocalyptic events.
-Max begins the film as a survivor haunted by visions of deceased people, and recovers his humanity by partnering with Furiosa.
+Max begins the film as a survivor haunted by visions of deceased people and recovers his humanity by partnering with Furiosa.

 Feminism

 Feminism is another theme that has received academic attention.
 Charlize Theron as Furiosa is the dramatic centre of the film.
-Throughout, her character demonstrates the physicality of a hero committed to a rescue mission that "sets up the start of a matriarchy as an antidote to the barbarian, warlike tribes that came before".
+Throughout, Furiosa demonstrates the physicality of a hero committed to a rescue mission that "sets up the start of a matriarchy as an antidote to the barbarian, warlike tribes that came before".
 These elements contrast this film with the male-centred stories of the previous Mad Max films.

+Disability

+Some literary scholars identified disability as a theme of the film, predominantly due to Furiosa's prosthetic arm.
+Immortan Joe also deals with disabilities, but is obsessed with able-bodiedness, and is the antithesis to Furiosa's pro-disablism.
+The film has been praised by disability scholars for its inclusion and treatment of disabled people.

 Other themes

 Miller described the film as "a very simple allegory, almost a western on wheels".
-Further themes pointed out by critics include vengeance, solidarity, home, and redemption.
-Home dominates the motivations of Max, Furiosa, and the Five Wives: his home was destroyed, she was taken from her home, and the wives are in search of a new home in which to raise their children.
-The unity of these characters also harnesses a concern for family, which is a common theme within Miller's films (see Happy Feet, Happy Feet 2, and Babe: Pig in the City).
+Further themes pointed out by critics include vengeance, solidarity, home and redemption.
+Home dominates the motivations of Max, Furiosa and the Five Wives: Max's home was destroyed, Furiosa was taken from her home and the wives are in search of a new home to raise their children.
+The unity of these characters harnesses a concern for family, which is a common theme in Miller's films (Happy Feet, Happy Feet 2 and Babe: Pig in the City).
 Themes of ecological collapse and moral decadence are also present in the film.

 Release

 Comic books

-In May 2015, Vertigo began publishing a comic book prequel limited series consisting of four issues, with each issue focusing on the backstory of one or two of the film's characters.
+In May 2015, Vertigo Comics began publishing a comic book prequel limited series consisting of four issues, with each issue focusing on the backstory of one or two of the film's characters.
 The first issue, titled Mad Max: Fury Road – Nux and Immortan Joe #1, was released on 20 May; the second, Mad Max: Fury Road – Furiosa #1, was released on 17 June; the third, Mad Max: Fury Road – Mad Max #1, was released on 8 July; and the fourth, Mad Max: Fury Road – Mad Max #2, was released on 5 August.
 A deluxe-edition hardcover collection of art inspired by the film, titled Mad Max: Fury Road – Inspired Artists Deluxe Edition, was released by Vertigo on 6 May.